jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 </P><P>
 And then my friends refer to a memorial by the City Council of Washington to the Congress.
 They refer to that on pages 44 and 45 of their brief, that the City Council of Washington memorialized Congress to strike down segregation in the schools, and that is true.
 The City Council of Washington did memorialize Congress to strike down segregation in the schools, but it was a fruitless gesture.
 It was a vain effort.
 Nothing came of it.
 So that we see that the Congress, in spite of the memorialization by the
-<a name="page19"></a>Council of the city, refused to take such action; and it seems to me that that definitely establishes the intent of Congress.
+Council of the city, refused to take such action; and it seems to me that that definitely establishes the intent of Congress.
 </P><P>
 But my friends made one mistake in their brief when they cited the memorial by the City Council to the Congress to change the school system.
 They cited a page, and I thought I had better look at it, and so if you will refer to—and I shall not take the time to read it, because I see my time is running out—the
 Washington, D. C. Council, 67th Council, 1869-1870, at pages 828 and 829, and